domdavid/winterWonderland/README.md

 * What would you have to do if you want to add "wind" or some swaying in the x direction?

 Why does this animate the snow?
-There is a Timer object in the project setup that repaints the screen every ~16milliseconds.
+There is a Timer object in the project setup that repaints the screen every ~16 milliseconds.
 If you update any of the properties of the SnowFlake objects or any object, you will see it reflected on the JFrame if they affect the drawing.
-In our case, if you update the position then the SnowFlake objects are redrawn at the updated position which show up as animation.
+In our case, if you update the position then the SnowFlake objects are redrawn at the updated position which shows up as animation.
 </details>